CSaratakij/AndroidNativePlugins/README.md

 # Android Native Plugins

 This is Android Studio project that contains modules for Android Native Plugins.
-Created by Thanut Panichyotai (@[LuviKunG](https://github.com/LuviKunG))
+Created by Thanut Panichyotai (@[LuviKunG](https://github.com/LuviKunG)).

+This work also developed under the policy of the company **[Miimo AI Co.,Ltd.](https://miimo.ai/)** and using in internal application.

 ## How to use